-9 homicides in Chicago’s deadliest weekend of year: police
+Police: 9 homicides in Chicago’s deadliest weekend of year

 CHICAGO — Chicago recorded nine homicides between 6 p.m.
-Friday and midnight Sunday, a weekend police said was the deadliest of the year for a city that had seen a recent decline in the number of fatal shootings.
+Friday and midnight Sunday, a weekend police said was the deadliest of the year for a city that has seen the number of fatal shootings surge this year after a previous decline.

 Twenty-three people were killed or injured in shootings during the period, nearly four times as many as during the same time a year ago, police said.